Application Gateway configuration overview

 For the v2 SKU, UDRs are not supported on the Application Gateway subnet.
 For more information, see Azure Application Gateway v2 SKU.

-Using UDRs on the Application Gateway subnet causes the health status in the back-end health view to appear as "Unknown."
-It also causes generation of Application Gateway logs and metrics to fail.
+Using UDRs on the Application Gateway subnet might cause the health status in the back-end health view to appear as "Unknown."
+It also might cause generation of Application Gateway logs and metrics to fail.
 We recommend that you don't use UDRs on the Application Gateway subnet so that you can view the back-end health, logs, and metrics.

 You can configure the application gateway to have a public IP address, a private IP address, or both.
 A public IP is required when you host a back end that clients must access over the internet via an internet-facing virtual IP (VIP).

 A public IP isn't required for an internal endpoint that's not exposed to the internet.
-That's known as an internal load-balancer (ILB) endpoint.
+That's known as an internal load-balancer (ILB) endpoint or private frontend IP.
 An application gateway ILB is useful for internal line-of-business applications that aren't exposed to the internet.
 It's also useful for services and tiers in a multi-tier application within a security boundary that aren't exposed to the internet but that require round-robin load distribution, session stickiness, or SSL termination.

 Only 1 public IP address or 1 private IP address is supported.
 You choose the front-end IP when you create the application gateway.